squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

 ## Decision (proposed)

-A dialect resolved per namespace, with the consuming project's squint.edn `:dialect` as the default. `:squint/dialect` ns metadata pins a namespace to a dialect and travels with the source, so a library compiled from a git dep or a jar keeps its dialect inside a consumer running the other one.
+A dialect resolved per namespace. `:squint/dialect` ns metadata pins a namespace and travels with the source, so a library compiled from a git dep or a jar keeps its dialect inside a consumer running the other one.
 Ns metadata is the only channel that survives every packaging: squint compiles dependencies from source directories and jars, where out-of-band config like the library's own squint.edn is not present.

+Initially ns pinning is the only mechanism: every namespace without metadata is `:squint`, project and dependency alike.
+Explicit per file, no inheritance rules to misread, and everything published before the mode keeps the semantics it was written against.
+Inheriting the consumer's mode would hand old libraries new semantics silently, the ambient surprise 0004 rejected, moved to the dependency boundary.

+Possible later conveniences, in rough order:

+- Project-owned namespaces inherit the project's squint.edn `:dialect`, so an app does not annotate its own files.
+Dependency resolution already knows which source root a file came from.
+- `:squint/dialect :inherit` for genuinely dual-dialect libraries, following the consumer on purpose instead of by omission.
+- A consumer override per dependency or namespace as an escape hatch for legacy libraries, not ordinary behavior.
-Unannotated namespaces inherit the consumer's setting.
-A library's own squint.edn still sets the dialect for its own development, and a check can warn when it declares a dialect that some namespace does not pin, so published libraries stay fully annotated.
+- A check that warns when a library's own squint.edn declares a dialect some namespace does not pin, so published libraries stay fully annotated.

 Dialects therefore mix inside one program.
 The protocol-dispatched runtime is shared, but a keyword literal is a string in one dialect and